Virus-Axel/godot-solana-client/README.md

-# godot-cpp example / integration test

-This project is used to perform integration testing of the godot-cpp extension, to validate PRs and implemented APIs.

-It can also be used as a quick example of how to set up a godot-cpp project, both on the C++ side and in the Godot project itself.
+# godot-solana-client

+This plugin aims to extend the godot engine with Solana RPC client functionality.
+The project is in an early stage, the main focus on this plugin is on the android target.
+I have full solana-client coverage for Linux and Windows on a separate private repository.
+I will move this code to here.

 ## License